 A SMS (Short Message Service) has been procured to send emergency alerts, notifications, and updates to subscriber's text enabled devices and/or email accounts.
-In the event of an emergency, MSUPD of Police and Public Safety will send important alerts and updates to subscriber's cell phone or mobile device.
+In the event of an emergency, MSUPD will send important alerts and updates to subscriber's cell phone or mobile device.